-Though The Peregrine Fund doesn't work directly with Mississippi Kites, our efforts in scientific research, habitat conservation, education, and community development help conserve raptors on a global scale.
+Though The Peregrine Fund does not work directly with Mississippi Kites, our efforts in scientific research, habitat conservation, education, and community development help conserve raptors on a global scale.
 We also supply literature to researchers from our avian research library, which helps scientists around the world gather and share important information on raptor conservation.

 The Mississippi Kite, like migratory species everywhere, has a winter and summer home.
 Found in the Americas, this lovely kite spends its summers in the southern and eastern United States and breeds in such states as Kansas, Illinois, Arizona, and even recently as far north as New Hampshire and Connecticut.